TheMetalCenter/m4b-mp3-chapters-from-cuesheets/README.md

 - [mp3directcut](https://mpesch3.de/) (v1.99 tested)
 - [mp3tag](https://www.mp3tag.de/en/download.html)
 - [python3](https://www.python.org/downloads/)

-- These files were meant to be used with [Prologue iOS app](https://prologue.audio/), it's awesome so check it out if you haven't

 #### General work flow is:
 1. Merge multiple audio files to a single mp3/mp4 file